Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 How Does a Web Press Work?

-A web press works by feeding a large continuous roll of paper through several drums creating a large web of printed material that is then cut into sections.
+In a web press, the paper is fed from a large roll or reel, rather than individual sheets.
+The paper web is fed through a series of printing units, where the images or text are transferred onto the paper using offset printing technology.
 The material is held tight by rollers as it is woven through the press, which is why it is called a web press.

 In some cases, the ink is transferred onto uncoated paper in a cold application process, which is used for smaller runs.
 Larger runs require a heated transfer of ink onto coated paper.